gluestack/gluestack-ui/README.md

 ## Contributing

-We welcome contributions to the `gluestack-css`!
+We welcome contributions to the `gluestack-style`!
 If you have an idea for a new component or a bug fix, please read our [contributing guide](./CONTRIBUTING.md) instructions on how to submit a pull request.

 ## License